 We have invited some of the premier experts who are working on bioinformatics of coral reefs to participate in our invited sessions.
 We will introduce this exciting topic to the ISMB community, with the goal of energizing collaborations and approaches to address the compelling problems in this captivating and complex system.
 This convergence of data and critical need to address this declining ecosystem provides a timely and impactful topic for ISMB 2020.

-Kieran R Campbell, Lunenfeld-Tanenbaum Research Institute, University of Toronto, & Vector Institute for AI, Canada
+Kieran R Campbell, Lunenfeld-Tanenbaum Research Institute, University of Toronto, Canada

 The past decade has resulted in technological advances that have given us the unprecedented ability to measure RNA, DNA, and epigenetic modifications at the single-cell level, combined with widespread acquisition of imaging data.
 This has enabled routine measurement of genomic, morphologic and histopathologic alterations across tens of thousands of cells, discovering new cell types, developmental lineages, and cell-specific mutational patterns.
 This new data has prompted an explosion in statistical and computational methods development (http://www.scrna-tools.org/) with over 540 tools created in the past five years alone.

 However, the majority of methods developed remain focused on either technical aspects (such as normalization and differential expression) or on applications in developmental biology such as lineage inference and cell clustering, with relatively little attention applied to the huge potential of single-cell data to unveil the complex biology behind cancer initiation and progression.
 As one of the first workshops of its kind, this special session will bring together researchers developing computational and statistical methods for single-cell cancer biology.
 It will focus around (though not be limited to) four core topics: